Social Anxiety in Children and Youth: Information for Parents and Caregivers

 2. Medications, which can be prescribed by a physician.
-Medications are generally reserved for situations where social anxiety has not responded to other types of counseling or therapy, or where the anxiety is so severe that counseling/therapy is not possible.
+Medications are generally reserved for situations where social anxiety has not responded to other types of counselling or therapy, or where the anxiety is so severe that counselling/therapy is not possible.
 Evidence shows that when appropriately used, medication is safe and effective (Bridge, JAMA, Apr 18, 2007).
-In addition, there is also newer evidence that suggest medications in combination with psychotherapy are more effective than using medications alone, or psychotherapy alone (Walkup et al., 2008).
+In addition, there is also newer evidence that suggests medications in combination with psychotherapy are more effective than using medications alone, or psychotherapy alone (Walkup et al., 2008).

 Don't blame.
 Don't blame yourself, or your child/youth for the social anxiety problems.
 It simply isn't helpful.
 And frankly, there are so many different factors for social anxiety, including genetics, and the environment that it is never any single person's fault.
 Instead, focus your energy on asking, "What can I do right now to help my child?"